Apoyo Comunitario

 Where to Get the AB 1424 Form

-At NAMI CC we are hoping that family members and others will read through the AB1424 Informational form we provide and understand these rights that informs and protects them and their loved ones.
+At NAMI CC, we are hoping that family members and others will read through the AB1424 Informational form we provide and understand these rights that informs and protects them and their loved ones.
 California Assembly Bill 1424 (2001), now a law, requires all individuals making decisions about involuntary treatment to consider information supplied by family members and other interested parties.
 Behavioral Health staff will place this form in the consumer/client’s mental health chart.
 Under California and Federal law, consumers have the right to view their charts.
 The Family Member completing this form has the right to withdraw consent to release information given by them and have the information regarded as confidential {Welfare & Institutions Code 5328(b)}.

 This form was developed jointly by County Partners, family members, behavioral health consumers/clients and health providers in order to provide a means for family members and other interested parties to communicate the client’s behavioral health history to hospitals/outpatient staff or 911 responders.